Rowe/kyocera-device-toolkit/README.md

 The device network address including ip address or host name.

 ### `action`
+ `panel`
-- `panel`: the panel messages of the device.
+  The panel messages of the device.

+`toner`
-- `toner`: the toner information with percentage level of the device.
+The toner information with percentage level of the device.

+ `cassette`
-- `cassette`: the cassette information with percentage level of the device.
+ The cassette information with percentage level of the device.

+ `counter`
-- `counter`: the counter information of the device
+ The counter information of the device

-- `restart`: enable the device to be restarted.
+ `restart`
+To restart the device.